dgerosa/myweb/README.md

-# old_website
+# old-website

-These are static backups of my old website, which was developed with wordpress.
+Here I stored some static backups of my old website, which was developed with wordpress.

 The new one lives at [github.com/dgerosa/website](https://github.com/dgerosa/website) and is deployed at